 Over the years, I've posted recipes for traditional Black Forest Cake, but here's a great and easy recipe from Challenge Butter for Black Forest Bundt Cake.
 Want to make this more traditional?
-Serve with Cherry Schnapps Whipped Cream (recipe follows).
+Serve with Cherry Schnapps Whipped Cream (recipe below).

 As to how Black Forest Cake got its name, some historians say it's possible that the name came from the traditional costume worn by women in the Black Forest.
 The dress was black (just like the chocolate flakes), the blouse is white (like the cream), and the hat has red pom-poms that look just like cherries.
 Well, maybe??